 Aluminium in transport and transportation: for lightness of movement

 As soon as we embark on any type of journey nowadays aluminium is usually there with us.
 Whether it be by car, rail, sea or air.
 High stability coupled with light weight ensures transport is economical and environmentally friendly.
 In the age of mobility, aluminium is thus the material of choice.
-Over a third of the total demand for aluminium in Germany is used in the transport and transportation sector.
+Almost half of the total demand for aluminium in Germany is used in the transport and transportation sector.
 Photo: Ranger Rover Velar, © Jaguar Land Rover Germany

 Ecological and economic mobility